TuyulMohak/MuaraCoder-Website/content/front-end/what-is-vue-and-why-i-love-it.md

 ::ImageWithAlt{src="/images/vue-vite-screenshot.png" alt="Vue App Screenshot"}
 ::

-In this post I will share my experience of using few for the last year.
-I will outline the advantages and disadvantages of using it.
+In this post I will share my experience of using VueJs since the 2022.
 Let's get started.

 ## What is Vue?